PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 sequence.
 Preserve all three QKV result policies and the late summary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Earlier Split/Conv/Concat bridge result characterization checkpoint

+The indexed
+`_optimize_split_conv_concat_transpose_bridge_to_single_post_nchw()` owner
+returns one fixed rewrite counter.
+Each count follows a successful transactional rewrite, while unused-tensor pruning occurs only after at least one rewrite.
+The dictionary is complete owner mutation evidence.

+Three direct production calls exist.
+The late call is already retained as `_terminal_split_conv_concat_bridge_stats`.
+The terminal call after `_terminal_qkv_attention_results` and the post-SiNet call after the ReLU/Split/ Conv/Concat propagation remain raw.

+A strict expected-failure contract selects `_terminal_qkv_split_conv_concat_bridge_stats` and `_post_sinet_split_conv_concat_bridge_stats` for only those raw calls.
+It fixes the live Session LayoutState keyword, both predecessors and successors, total three-call count, terminal option guard, and existing late retained target.

+At implementation, replace only the two raw expressions with assignments.
+Do not add a consumer or guard and do not change the wrapper, indexed owner, one-key schema, positive-only pruning, transactional behavior, adjacent QKV/ Singleton/SiNet calls, existing late target, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- indexed bridge owner, all three production occurrences, QKV and Singleton orchestration, HardSwish-SE late boundary, architecture, and pass-efficiency
+  coverage: `400 passed, 1 xfailed in 18.27s`

+The sole strict expected failure is the intentionally unimplemented two-result retention contract.
+Implement only those assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

 ## BatchMatMul adj-flags result retention implementation checkpoint

 The guarded terminal call now retains